 Diana Biggs is Global Head of Innovation of HSBC Private Banking.
 In this role, she leads a team executing on digital innovation initiatives including the development and testing of new business models, fintech partnerships, and the use of emerging technologies.
 Her team promotes an inclusive culture of innovation throughout the organisation, driving engagement, thought leadership, and collaboration.

-In addition to her role at HSBC, Diana is a Tutor for the Oxford Said Business School Blockchain Strategy Programme and has been guest lecturer for their summer MBA Fintech elective in London since its inception in 2017.
+In addition to her role at HSBC, Diana is a Head Tutor for the Oxford Said Business School Blockchain Strategy Programme and has been guest lecturer for their MBA Fintech elective since its inception in 2017.

-She is a member of the Milken Institute Young Leaders Circle, a member of the Steering Committee for the FinTECHtalents festival and served on the Board of Financial Leaders for the French Fintech Tour, an initiative of Business France, in 2018.
+She is also a member of the Milken Institute Young Leaders Circle, on the Steering Committee of the FinTECHtalents festival and on the Board of Financial Leaders for the French Fintech Tour, an initiative of Business France.

 Diana has spoken on digital financial services, blockchain technology, and financial wellness and inclusion at corporate, non-profit, and academic events around the world. and authored a chapter on the use of mobile money and blockchain technology for remittances in Springer Publishing’s Banking Beyond Banks and Money textbook in 2016.
 She is a contributor to the Huffington Post, writing on areas including blockchain and diversity in tech.